-This practice may involve hazardous materials, operations, and equipment.
+The practice of material removal (machining or grinding) for advanced ceramics may involve hazardous materials, operations, and equipment.
 This test method does not purport to address the safety problems associated with its use.
 It is the responsibility of the user of this practice to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.

-This practice is intended primarily for use with advanced ceramics and optical materials that "macroscopically exhibit" isotropic, homogeneous, continuous behavior.
+This Handbook is intended primarily for use with advanced ceramics and optical materials that "macroscopically exhibit" isotropic, homogeneous, continuous behavior.
 While this practice is intended for use on monolithic advanced ceramics and optical materials, certain whisker- or particle-reinforced composite ceramics as well as certain discontinuous fiber-reinforced composite ceramics may also meet these macroscopic behavior assumptions.
 Generally, continuous fiber ceramic composites (CFCCs) do not macroscopically exhibit isotropic, homogeneous, continuous behavior; and application of this practice may not be appropriate.

-Values expressed in this handbook are in accordance with the International System of Units (SI) and American Society for Testing and Materials (ASTM) SI10.
+Values expressed in this Handbook are in accordance with the International System of Units (SI) and American Society for Testing and Materials (ASTM) SI10, American National Standard for Use of the International System of Units (SI): The Modern Metric System-Revision IEEE/ASTM SI10-1997.